SafeMoon (SAFEMOON) Hits Market Cap of $2.80 Million

-SafeMoon (SAFEMOON) traded flat against the US dollar during the 24 hour period ending at 18:00 PM ET on October 3rd.
-In the last week, SafeMoon has traded flat against the US dollar.
-One SafeMoon token can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-SafeMoon has a total market capitalization of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
+SafeMoon (SAFEMOON) traded flat against the U.S. dollar during the 1 day period ending at 0:00 AM ET on October 3rd.
+SafeMoon has a total market capitalization of $2.80 million and $3.15 worth of SafeMoon was traded on exchanges in the last 24 hours.
+Over the last seven days, SafeMoon has traded flat against the U.S. dollar.
+One SafeMoon token can currently be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.